 MS in Natural Resources with Emphasis in Forestry

 Forestry graduates interested in research or teaching may concentrate much of their course work in one or more of the related sciences with a thesis appropriate to forestry.
-Specialized graduate education is available in agroforestry, biometrics, community and landscape ecology, economics, fire ecology, hydrology, geographic information systems, physiological ecology, physiology, policy, silviculture, forest soils, forest management, stand dynamics, water quality, wood quality and tree-ring analysis.
+Specialized graduate education is available in forest management, forest soils, forest landscape ecology, fire ecology, hydrology, geographic information systems, physiological ecology, physiology, policy, silviculture, stand dynamics, water quality, wood quality and tree-ring analysis.

 Students often conduct joint research with natural resource specialists at the Northern Research Station (U.S. Forest Service), the Missouri Department of Conservation, the Missouri Department of Natural Resources, the National Park Service, and the U.S. Fish and Wildlife Service.

-For a graduate students emphasizing forestry, Forestry Seminar (FOREST 9087) is the only required course in the graduate student’s program of study.
-All graduate students are expected to attend all forestry seminars and SNR graduate seminars regardless of whether the student is enrolled in the seminar course.
+For a graduate student emphasizing forestry, Natural Resources Seminar (NAT_R 9087) is the only required course in the graduate student’s program of study.
+All graduate students are expected to attend graduate seminars regardless of whether the student is enrolled in the seminar course.
 PhD students are required to enrolled in the seminar twice.

 Students without a Forestry Undergraduate Degree

 Those without a baccalaureate degree in forestry may wish to further their education in forest science or to attain professional competence by completing course work in forestry.
-Work required of students without a forestry degree who want a professional forestry education includes courses in dendrology (FOREST 2151), utilization of forest resources (FOREST 2541), forest resource measurements (FOREST 4380 or FOREST 7380), forest inventory (FOREST 2542), forest fire control and use (FOREST 3207), forest ecology (FOREST 4320 or FOREST 7320), silviculture (FOREST 2544), watershed management (FOREST 7390), and forest economics (FOREST 4350 or FOREST 7350).
+Work required of students without a forestry degree who want a professional forestry education includes courses in dendrology (FOREST 2151), utilization of forest resources (FOREST 2541), forest resource measurements (FOREST 4380 or FOREST 7380), forest inventory (FOREST 2542), forest ecology (FOREST 4320 or FOREST 7320), silviculture (FOREST 2544), watershed management, and (FOREST 7390).
 Some of these courses do not carry graduate credit.